Postdoctoral Competition FAQ

 Can a faculty member based on the main Cornell campus sponsor a Lab postdoc?

 Yes.
 In fact, dual sponsorships by a Lab-based mentor and a campus-based mentor may foster useful connections among Cornell’s many areas of intellectual leadership.
-The only caveat is that the postdoc’s project and activities need to have a close and fundamental connection to the Cornell Lab of Ornithology.
+A caveat is that the postdoc’s project and activities need to have a close and fundamental connection to the Cornell Lab of Ornithology, and the Rose Fellow needs to be based primarily at the Lab of Ornithology.

 How do I identify a potential sponsor at Cornell?